scottbedard/hexchess/README.md

 Game libraries are available in [Rust](https://crates.io/crates/hexchess), [PHP](https://packagist.org/packages/bedard/hexchess), and [TypeScript / JavaScript](https://www.npmjs.com/package/@bedard/hexchess).
 These libraries have similar APIs and abilities, but are designed for different purposes.

 For game logic, use the PHP or TypeScript / JavaScript libraries.
 They use a [position-centric](https://www.chessprogramming.org/Board_Representation#Square_Centric) game state, and are not optimized for performance.
 In other words, the board is stored as a flat array of values.
-This makes the ergonomics easier for move checks and rendering.
+This improves the ergonomics for game rules and rendering.

 For engines, use the Rust crate.
 It's optimized for performance, and uses [bitboards](https://www.chessprogramming.org/Bitboards) to represent the game state.
 This allows for fast board querying using `u128` bitmasks.